tedmoore/schelp2/docs/Classes/MeterSync.md

 > **Note:** You cannot change the associated clock object.
 You should instead [MeterSync#-free](../Classes/MeterSync.md#-free) this instance, and create a new instance for the other clock.

 ### `repeats`
 Get or set the number of repeats for OSC messaging.UDP does not detect failure to deliver messages; therefore, messages may be lost.
-If that happens, LinkClock peers may fail to synchronize properly and [#-resyncMeter](#-resyncmeter) may be unable to recover.
+If that happens, LinkClock peers may fail to synchronize properly and [resyncMeter](#resyncmeter) may be unable to recover.
 To prevent this, sync messages are sent 'repeats' times.
 The default is 4.### `delta`
 Get or set the number of seconds between OSC messaging repeats.
 ## Examples